-Granted by the Committee on Academic Standing, for students who cannot complete their course work or are unable to take a final examination.
+Granted by the Committee on Academic Standing for students who cannot complete their course work or are unable to take a final examination.
 The only reasons for which an INC will be granted are incapacitating illness, as certified by Health Services at Columbia, serious family emergency, or circumstances of comparable gravity.
 Students who wish to receive the mark of INC must petition the Committee in writing (petition forms are available in the Center for Student Advising) before the last day of classes, in the case of course work, or no later than the day before the final examination when requesting permission to miss the examination.
 To be granted an INC, it is expected that students will have completed all work in the class with the exception of the final project or exam.
+If a student has not completed all work in the class up to the final project or exam, an INC will not be granted.

-Students who are granted an INC are assigned a deadline for completion of the overdue work or a date by which a deferred examination will then have the missing work graded as a "zero" and the grade for the course calculated accordingly.
+Students who are granted an INC are assigned a deadline for completion of the overdue work or a date by which a deferred examination must be taken.
+Those who fail to meet the assigned deadline or miss the deferred examination will then have the missing work graded as a "zero" and the grade for the course calculated accordingly.
+Questions may be directed to advising deans in the Center for Student Advising.